jecolon/zed/README.md

 onExit {}    # executes once at program exit.
 ```

+Any code outside of these event blocks is executed for every record of every input file.

 ## Global variables
 Here we differ a bit in what zed calls *Global* variables.
 These are predefined varibales that are always available
 throughout program execution.
 They provide information about the current state of file processing.
 They're distinguished